Unemployment Insurance in Macroeconomic Stabilization

 This paper analyzes the output and employment effects of UI in a general equilibrium framework with macroeconomic shocks and nominal rigidities (when prices and wages are slow to change).
 Kekre finds that the effect of UI on aggregate demand makes it expansionary when monetary policy is constrained,

 By calibrating his model to the U.S. economy during the Great Recession, Kekre reveals an important stabilization role of UI through these channels.
 He studies 13 shocks to UI duration associated with the Emergency Unemployment Compensation Act of 2008 and Extended Benefits program.
 With monetary policy and unemployment matching the data over 2008-2014, the observed extensions in UI duration had a contemporaneous output multiplier around or above 1.
-These effects are pronounced and would impact millions of people: At its peak, the unemployment rate would have been 0.5 percentage points higher absent these extensions.
+These effects are pronounced and would impact millions of people: The unemployment rate would have been as much as 0.4pp higher were it not for the benefit extensions.